raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 </TabItem>
 </Tabs>

-## Swap and initiate
+## Execute swap

 Great!
 Now that you have the quotes, it's time to execute the swap!
-Garden SDK provides `swapAndInitiate` hook that handles the entire swap process for you.
+Garden SDK provides the `swapAndInitiate` hook that handles the entire swap process for you.

 Here's what it does:
 1. Creates your swap order
 2. Waits for it to be matched with a suitable counterparty
 3. Automatically initiates the swap if you're on an EVM chain

-You'll need to provide the swap parameters (including the quote details you got earlier), and the hook will return either your matched order or an error message if something goes wrong.
+You'll need to provide the swap parameters (including the quote details you got earlier).
+The hook will return either a matched order or an error message if something goes wrong.

 Here's how you can implement this: